conlanpatrek/chroma/README.md

 # Chroma
-Chroma is a JavaScript library for manipulating color data.
+Chroma is a JavaScript library for creating and manipulating color data.